mpaguilar/resume_writer/docstrings_parser.md

 ---
 ## `ProjectDescription` class

-Brief description of a project.
+Represents a brief description of a project.

+Attributes:
+    text (str): The text content of the project description. parse_context (ParseContext): The context object used for parsing.

+---
+## method: `ProjectDescription.__init__(self: UnknownType, text_string: str, parse_context: ParseContext) -> UnknownType`

+Initialize the object.

 Args:
-    text_string: The text content of the project description.
-    parse_context: The context object used for parsing.
+    text_string (str): The text content of the project description. parse_context (ParseContext): The context object used for parsing.

 Returns:
-    An initialized ProjectDescription object.
+    None

 Notes:
     1. Validate that text_string is a string.